reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 ## Optional
 - AML 4.0 supported
 - ACDB supported (Android 10 and bellow only for now)
-- Use Audio Compatibility Patch if you encounter processing problem

 ## Troubleshooting
 - If Dolby force close, just reinstall again.
 - Make sure manifest.xml is patched correctly.
+- Use Audio Compatibility Patch if you encounter processing problem.
 - Bass enhancer boost headphone is modified in v1.5 and up.
 If you don't like it, just rename dax-default.orig to dax-default.xml.

 ## Attention!